Destinations, The U.K., Tips and Tricks

 Be Amused At Winter Wonderland

 Established in 2007, this classic Christmas event sees over two million visitors a year and boasts delicious food, fun games and thrilling rides all in one magical location – Hyde Park.
-Even though it has become quite expensive, Winter Wonderland remains one of the best places for celebrating Christmas in London, and it draws in all age ranges because there is truly something for everyone to relish.
+It draws in crowds of all age because there is truly something for everyone to relish, but it is particularly beloved for a family day (or night) out.

 Some of the best things to do include:

-• Magical ice kingdom to admire the artistic talent of ice sculptors
+• Magical Ice Kingdom: to admire the artistry of ice sculpting

-• Carnival games to win giant stuffed toys
+• Carnival Games: to win giant stuffed toys (or likely, waste your money)

 Wander Through The Southbank Christmas Market